JonJChris/customer-management/src/main/frontend/customer-management/README.md

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

-## Changing the Page `<title>`
+## Changing the Page `<titleType>`

 You can find the source HTML file in the `public` folder of the generated project.
-You may edit the `<title>` tag in it to change the title from “React App” to anything else.
+You may edit the `<titleType>` tag in it to change the titleType from “React App” to anything else.

 Note that normally you wouldn’t edit files in the `public` folder very often.
 For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.

-If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API.
-For more complex scenarios when you want to change the title from React components, you can use [React Helmet](https://github.com/nfl/react-helmet), a third party library.
+If you need to dynamically update the page titleType based on the content, you can use the browser [`document.titleType`](https://developer.mozilla.org/en-US/docs/Web/API/Document/titleType) API.
+For more complex scenarios when you want to change the titleType from React components, you can use [React Helmet](https://github.com/nfl/react-helmet), a third party library.

-If you use a custom server for your app in production and want to modify the title before it gets sent to the browser, you can follow advice in [this section](#generating-dynamic-meta-tags-on-the-server).
+If you use a custom server for your app in production and want to modify the titleType before it gets sent to the browser, you can follow advice in [this section](#generating-dynamic-meta-tags-on-the-server).
 Alternatively, you can pre-build each page as a static HTML file which then loads the JavaScript bundle, which is covered [here](#pre-rendering-into-static-html-files).

 ## Installing a Dependency